 ATS-Friendly Resume Structure

 The order of your resume sections is crucial for ATS parsing.
-Follow this top-down structure for maximum compatibility:
+Follow this top-down structure for maximum compatibility.

 1. Contact Information